FabioSebs/BigO/README.md

   with F(0) is 0
 \*

-> Answer: The Complexity is O(log base 3 of n) because in essence this function is calling itself and is considered recursion.
-Most recursion functions are complexity of log base 2(n) unless more complex logic is added.
+> Answer: The Complexity is O(log base 3 of n) because this function is calling itself and is considered recursion.
+Most recursion functions are complexity of log base 2(n).
 The reason why the base is 3 is because n is being divided by 3.
 When you do binary search the complexity is log base 2 becuase n is being split in half or divided by TWO.
-So in this case it is 3 because of (n/3)
+So in this case it is 3 because of n being divided by THREE.

 # Problem 3
 ## Calculate and EXPLAIN the complexity of function that calculate the n-th  Fibonacci number.